Effective date: December 19, 2022

 Network Advertising Initiative (“NAI”) – www.networkadvertising.org

 Digital Advertising Alliance of Canada (“DAAC”) – www.youradchoices.ca

 European Digital Advertising Alliance (“EDAA”) – https://www.youronlinechoices.eu/

 If you are using a mobile device and would like to opt-out of interest-based advertising then please follow this link for instructions on how to opt out across multiple mobile operating systems such as iOS and Android.
 Please note that the opt-out process is different for each mobile operating system.

 If you reject processing via one of these methods, one of the mobile operating systems will set a cookie on your browser that tells AcuityAds not to tailor ads to your interests – including IBA ads and cross-device ads.
-Opting out does not mean you will not be served an ad by AcuityAds, but the ads we serve will be less relevant to your interests.
+Opting out does not mean you will not be served an ad by AcuityAds.
+Rather, if we do serve you an ad once you’ve opted-out, the ads we serve will be less relevant to your interests.
 EU data subjects receive additional rights as described below.

 Disclosure, onward transfer

 We contract with a select group of third-party processors and service providers such as networking and storage providers to allow them to carry out their services for us.
 Other third-party service providers used by Acuity include: a) outsourced computer programmers helping ensure our systems are operating properly; b) email marketing providers, c) website and b2b sales analytics providers, d) customer relationship management, contact database vendors, data hygiene vendors, survey vendors and project management software providers, e) customer billing systems partners, f) login authentication providers to ensure that the logins to our systems are working efficiently, g) social media platforms for advertising and marketing purposes, h) auditing, debugging and security vendors.
 Those processors and service providers are contractually obligated to process data only as instructed by AcuityAds.